NERC-CEH/nerc-ceh.github.io/version_control/install_sourcetree_windows.md

 ## How to install SourceTree on Windows

 Here are instructions on how to install SourceTree on Windows.
-This is a pre-requisite needed to do the exercises in the Version Control Workshop (https://nerc-ceh.github.io/version_control).
+This is a pre-requisite needed to do the exercises in the [Version Control Workshop](https://nerc-ceh.github.io/version_control).

 - In Windows Explorer Open **Y:\user_apps\SouceTree\SourceTreeSetup-2.0.20.1.exe** and fill in the details it asks for as follows (NOTE: the official download is at  https://www.sourcetreeapp.com that you may wish to use if outside CEH):